ak-uow/dissertation-write-up/chapters/05-results.md

 ## Cumulative Rankings

 Another way to get more granularity out of the users feedback was to ask them to not only cast a vote for their most preferred version of the advertisement but also require that they rank every experiment in order of best experience to worst.
-This will inevitably provide more detail about the succuss of a given experience by allowing the experiment to collect positive scores even if it was not an outright favourite for any given  participant.
+This will inevitably provide more detail about the success of a given experience by allowing the experiment to collect positive scores even if it was not an outright favourite for any given  participant.
+The derivation of these values involved another reasonable use of inversion of the users original responses because they were explicitly requested to rank in descending order so that a rank of 1 would be understood as the best possible rank;
+to turn the ranking values into points, the 8 potential rankings were inverted so that a top rank of '1' would become a score of seven while the bottom rank of '8' would give a score of zero.
+The interpretation below also include scaled values so that the scores have been adjusted so that the highest values it 1 and the rest descend towards 0.
+Scaling the values allows for two or more values to be compared more easily which in turn allows for more ways to combine the observations so that more subtle insights can be allowed to surface.

 Mean score|Exp|Scaled mean score :-----:|:-----:|:-----: